spham395/05-Python-Programming/chapter1/pydocs-and-pep8.md

 ### PyDocs

 **PyDocs **is shorthand for **Python Documentation** and will be your go-to resource for everything Python.
-It is highly encouraged that you attempt to find the answer using PyDocs before asking an instructor a question.
+It is highly encouraged that you attempt to find the answer using PyDocs before asking an instructor or anyone else a question.
 Understanding how to use PyDocs is not only testable... but it's an essential piece in becoming proficient in Python.

 **2.7: **[**https://docs.python.org/2/index.html**](https://docs.python.org/2/index.html)